 Traveling can be tedious: standing in line at security, luggage allowances, plane delays, jet lag, and strange hotels.
 But is this the same for the royals?
-As Prince Charles and Camilla, Duchess of Cornwall prepare for their trip to Australia and New Zealand this week, HELLO! investigates the truth about how the royals travel.
+As Prince Harry heads to Toronto for the 2017 Invictus Games, HELLO! explains the rules of royal travel.

 airlines are acceptable

 The British royals like to support their own country and try to fly British Airways when they do fly commercial.
 In 2011, William and Kate experienced the same frustrations of air travel we all do when their British Airways plane’s in-flight entertainment broke.
-And if there are no BA flights, the royals will even travel more economically: Prince Harry and Prince William both flew budget airlines back from their cousin Zara Philips wedding in 2011.
-Also Kate is very accustomed to flying commercial, her father and mother both worked for British Airways.
+The Duchess is very accustomed to flying the airline – her father and mother both worked for BA!

 is a given

 The royals may not always fly private, but they never fly without their top-notch security team of trained experts.
 But all in all, they don’t travel with as large an entourage as you would expect.
-On their trip to LA in 2011, Prince William and Duchess Kate had just a seven-person deep entourage, while on their visit to Canada in 2016, thte royal couple brought a 12-stong squad along.
+On their trip to LA in 2011, William and Kate had just a seven-person deep entourage, while on their visit to Canada in 2016, thte royal couple brought a 12-stong squad along.

 The packing arrangements of the royals are a grand affair.
 When the royals travel, they travel in style.
 On William’s trip to Australia, royal watchers were given a glimpse of his luggage which was emblazoned with the letter W and a crown.
 Kate isn’t quite so formal and apparently has a more eclectic mix of bags and suit carriers — which will carry her abundance of outfits (she had 25 during her tour of California and Canada in 2011).
-But at least they won’t get mixed up with William’s — the royal couple have an organized luggage tag system with a different color label for each family member — little Prince George has baby blue.
+But at least they won’t get mixed up with William’s — the royal couple have an organized luggage tag system with a different color label for each family member.

 heirs should not fly together